novayo/LeetCode/1376_Time_Needed_to_Inform_All_Employees/README.md

 * Memory Usage: 59.3 MB, less than 9.37% of Python3 online submissions for Time Needed to Inform All Employees.

 > dfs

+---

+try_4.py: O(n) O(n)

+* Runtime: 2781 ms, faster than 15.12% of Python3 online submissions for Time Needed to Inform All Employees.
+* Memory Usage: 68.5 MB, less than 5.02% of Python3 online submissions for Time Needed to Inform All Employees.

+> dfs